Verified Quadratic Virtual Substitution for Real Arithmetic: Top-Level Algorithms

 \subsection{Proving Correctness: VS}

-Our \isa{elimVar} function is the multivariate analog of the univariate general VS procedure from \rref{sec:genVS}) (and it closely resembles this procedure).
-More specifically, \isa{elimVar} is an overarching proof procedure that case analyzes on the roots of a polynomial and applies the appropriate VS algorithms for both the equality and the off-root cases.
+Our \isa{elimVar} function is the multivariate analog of the univariate general VS procedure discussed in \rref{sec:genVS}) (and it closely resembles this procedure).
+More specifically, \isa{elimVar} is an overarching proof procedure that analyzes the roots of a polynomial and applies the appropriate VS algorithms for both the equality and the off-root cases.
 It checks whether we wish to substitute the exact root (for $=$ and $\leq$ atoms) or the off-roots (for $<$ and $\neq$ atoms).

 As input, \isa{elimVar} receives a variable \isa{var} we are eliminating on, a list of atoms \isa{L} and formulas \isa{F} which are joined by conjunction, and the atom we wish to substitute, which is guaranteed to be at most quadratic (cross-reference \rref{sec:reach}).
 Each of the top-level VS algorithms utilizes \isa{elimVar} as a helper function to substitute particular atoms.
 Significantly, \isa{elimVar} has the property that it removes the variable it is substituting.
-This is expressed in the following lemma, where our \isa{variableIsRemoved} function checks if a variable is present in a formula: \begin{isabelle} \freeInElimVar \end{isabelle}
+This is expressed in the following lemma, where our \isa{variableIsRemoved} function is true when the input variable \isa{var} is not present in a formula: \begin{isabelle} \freeInElimVar \end{isabelle}

 An important lemma for the equality case of VS can be proven when we specify that the atom \isa{At} input to the \isa{elimVar} function is an equality atom with a quadratic or linear polynomial with respect to the variable being eliminated: \begin{isabelle} \elimVarEq \end{isabelle}